 It seems unfair.
-Both Aaron and Miriam spoke disparagingly of their brother.
-Both failed to grasp the unique level of Moses’ prophecy.
-They considered Moses their spiritual and prophetic equal.
-“Is it only to Moses that God speaks?
+Both Aaron and Miriam spoke disparagingly of their brother Moses.
+Both Aaron and Miriam failed to grasp the unique level of Moses’ prophecy.
+They thought Moses was their spiritual and prophetic equal: “Is it only to Moses that God speaks?
 Does He not also speak to us?”

-God was angry with them, and punished Miriam with leprosy.
+God was angry with them, and He punished Miriam with leprosy:

 Why was only Miriam punished with leprosy?
-Why was only Miriam publicly embarrassed with a visible affliction associated with the improper use of language?
-Why was only Miriam forced to stay outside the encampment for a whole week?
+Why was only Miriam publicly embarrassed with an affliction associated with improper use of language?
+Why was only Miriam forced to remain outside the encampment for an entire week?

-According to the Sages, Aaron did not get off scot-free.
-They understood the words ‘God displayed anger against them’ to indicate that Aaron was also disciplined.
-His punishment, though, was less severe than Miriam’s, since it was his older sister who instigated the verbal attack on Moses.
-Miriam’s leading role is highlighted by the fact that she is mentioned first: “Miriam and Aaron spoke against Moses...”
+In fact, the Sages taught that Aaron did not get off scot-free.
+They understood from the words, “God displayed anger against them,“ that Aaron was also disciplined.
+His punishment, though, was less severe than Miriam’s, since it was his older sister who instigated the verbal attack against Moses.
+(Miriam’s leading role in the incident is indicated by the fact that she is mentioned first: “Miriam and Aaron spoke against Moses...”.)

 Rabbi Yehudah Ben-Betaira disagreed.
 Aaron was not physically disciplined.
 His punishment was being reprimanded by God.

-According to Rabbi Akiva, Aaron was physically punished like Miriam.
+According to Rabbi Akiva, Aaron needed to be physically punished like Miriam.
 There must have been some minor defect in Aaron’s character that led to his lack of awareness of Moses’ unique prophetic stature.
-This personality defect required the physical affliction of leprosy — albeit briefly — in order to cleanse and rectify it.
+That personality defect required the affliction of leprosy — albeit briefly — in order to cleanse and rectify it.

-Rabbi Yehudah, on the hand, rejected the idea that Aaron was subject to such a defect.
+Rabbi Yehudah, on the hand, rejected the idea that Aaron was subject to such a character defect.
 Unlike Miriam, Aaron’s sin was a matter of misjudgment — an error of the intellect.
 Therefore, the appropriate punishment was a Divine rebuke.
-Actual physical correction was unnecessary.
+Actual physical correction was not necessary.

-Rabbi Yehudah rejected his colleague’s opinion for a second reason:
+Rabbi Yehudah rejected his colleague’s opinion for an additional reason:

 Even if Rabbi Akiva was right and Aaron was in fact afflicted with leprosy, the Torah does not say so explicitly.
 If the Torah purposely chose to conceal Aaron’s punishment, what right did Rabbi Akiva have to publicize it?

-Rav Kook explained that for Rabbi Akiva, there was no difference between a hidden detail inferred from a verse, and a punishment explicitly stated.
-Rabbi Akiva was famous for expounding each marking of the ‘crowns’ embellishing the letters of the Torah.
-In his extraordinary love for the Torah and his penetrating sensitivity to each hint and nuance, the implicit and the explicit were equal.
+Rav Kook wrote that Rabbi Akiva did not distinguish between a hidden detail that can be inferred from a verse, and a punishment explicitly stated in the text.
+Rabbi Akiva was famous for expounding each little ‘crown’ that embellishes the letters of the Torah.

 (Adapted from Ein Eyah vol. IV, pp. 239-241, on Shabbat 97a)